tdurieux/anonymous_github/docs/github-app-setup.md

 App-connected accounts default to the App for new repository/PR access.
 Public repositories outside the selected installations use the App user grant, so users can paste a public URL without installing the App on its owner account.
-The connection records the repository ID and checks that it is still public on each source access.
-If it becomes private, reconnect through an installation with access.
+The connection records the repository ID and verifies that the stored source name still resolves to that ID with public visibility on each source access.
+Private and Enterprise-internal repositories require an installation with access.
+Long API traversals renew the App user token under the same user quota.
 Existing installation bindings retain their installation checks.
 This uses GitHub's documented [public resource access for App user tokens](https://docs.github.com/en/apps/creating-github-apps/registering-a-github-app/choosing-permissions-for-a-github-app).

 The explicit **Use existing OAuth access** choice handles repositories not yet